JoanaAlice99/Juff99/README.md

 A Fullstack WEB Developer & Beginner 3D Artist.

-My favourite WEB development stack is MERN (MongoDB, ExpressJS, React, NodeJS)
+My favourite WEB development stack is MEVN (MongoDB, ExpressJS, VueJS, NodeJS)

 Sometimes i also like to play CTF's